 If you have any maintenance issues with your room, you can request our maintenance team to fix it via the Maintenance Request Form: www.some.ox.ac.uk/intranet/maintenance-request/.
 One of the team will see you within the timescale you specify.
-For other accommodation issues contact the Housekeeping Manager, Mrs. Teresa Walsh on housekeeping.manager@some.ox.ac.uk or senior.scouts@some.ox.ac.uk
+For other accommodation issues contact the Housekeeping Manager at housekeeping.manager@some.ox.ac.uk or senior.scouts@some.ox.ac.uk